gracelang/language/languageSpec/spec.md

-Constants are defined with the **`def`** keyword; they bind an identifier to the value of an initialising expression, and may optionally be given a type.
+Constants are defined with the **`def`** keyword; they bind an identifier to the value of an initialising expression, and may optionally be annotated with a type.
 This type is checked when the constant is initialised.
 Constants cannot be re-bound.

+An omitted type annotation is treated as the type `Unknown`.

 **Examples**